 1. Service Frequency

-The frequency of nights valet trash is picked up each week is one of the biggest pricing drivers.
-Most providers, like EcoClear Solutions, offer service three to five nights a week, with five being the industry standard.
-Some luxury communities or high-traffic communities might select a seven-day service for higher levels of cleanliness and convenience.
+The frequency of nights trash pickup is performed each week is one of the biggest pricing drivers.
+Most providers, like EcoClear Solutions, offer trash collection three to five nights a week, with five being the industry standard.
+Some premium service communities or high-traffic complexes may opt for seven-day coverage for higher levels of cleanliness and convenience.

 3 Nights/Week – Ideal for smaller or lower-density communities.
-More cost-effective.
+Lower Cost.
+More cost-effectiveness.

 5 Nights/Week – Standard for most properties.
 Balanced service and pricing.

-7 Nights/Week – Premium option for high-end communities or large urban complexes.
+7 Nights/Week – Exceptional service option for high-end or large urban properties.

 Higher frequencies require more labor, vehicle use, and operational planning—so naturally, pricing increases accordingly.